waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Corrective Action:** All tool refinement and critical data correction (like this one) must be my immediate, highest-priority action, never a deferred goal.
 I must improve my debugging methodology to be more decisive and effective.

 ## E. Untested Assumptions
-- **Assumption:** Victory Road is the optimal training location for the Giovanni rematch.
+- **Assumption:** Victory Road is the optimal training location for the Elite Four.
 - **Test Plan:** Upon entering Victory Road, I will battle several wild Pokémon to assess their level and EXP yield.
 If it's not a significant improvement, I will use the `training_spot_advisor_agent` to find a better location.